 Some doorbusters are genuinely great deals, but you'll have to do your homework to find out.
 Certain "doorbuster" sales feature good but not great prices — and are definitely not worth the effort it takes to get them.

 We're not expecting shoppers to line up outside of stores as much this year, so the "doorbuster rush" we're used to seeing might not happen a lot.
 For one thing, we're expecting to see more doorbusters in general, as many retailers are stretching out their Black Friday events for 2020.
 A number of sales are taking place over a few weeks rather than a few days.
 If retailers offer doorbusters every time they have a Black Friday event, we should see more overall this year than in previous years.

 Before you add a doorbuster to your cart — in-store or online — do a little research.
 With stores all vying for your shopping dollars on Black Friday, you can expect prices to be competitive, so you may find similar prices across a variety of retailers.
 You won't know if a deal is truly good until you check around.
 DealNews' own Staff Picks can help you tell the difference between a mediocre deal and a magnificent deal, as we'll always point out when we're seeing items at their lowest possible price.

-Also pay attention to the brand names attached to these doorbusters.
-Some retailers will advertise in huge print about their discounted 55" 4K TVs, but if you keep reading, you'll realize the TVs are from a no-name brand.
+Also pay attention to the brand names attached to doorbusters.
+Some retailers advertise in huge print about their discounted 55" 4K TVs, but if you keep reading, you'll realize the TVs are from a no-name brand.
 This may not matter to you if the price is good enough.
 Still, you'll want to read the fine print to know what you're getting before you line up to buy.